Co-written by Adrienne* and Alexis

 I later realized the exercise wasn’t useful because Tesla customers don’t buy cars by comparing features.
 Tesla’s customers are a luxury car buying group, and when they buy a Tesla, they buy a feeling — wanting to look good to their friends or feel like they’re commuting to work luxuriously.
 But that doesn’t mean the feature comparison chart is always a useless exercise -- because there are people who make their decisions that way: typically, businesses buying enterprise SaaS products make their decisions very logically.

-In this case, I was simply falling into the footsteps of copying what people normally did, without thinking about the reasons behind it (See Samo’s memo on Dead vs Live Players).
+In this case, I was simply falling into the footsteps of copying what people normally did, without thinking about the reasons behind it (this is the difference between being dead vs. live).
 I had compared Tesla against competitors along arbitrary criteria that did not matter much to Tesla’s customers, and had no clear idea how to act on the analysis.
 What I had to ask myself instead was, “What part of my roadmap am I trying to change as a result of this exercise?”
 And design my competitive analysis to serve that purpose.

 Ask: How will the results of this analysis change my strategy?